keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus334.md

 Every student will present two group "critical readings."
 Your group of 2-3 people must meet ahead of time to read and discuss the assignment more thoroughly than your normal reading.
 You will then summarize the reading, analyze it, and present your own opinions.
 One or all of you will present your summary to the class.
 Instructions are posted online.

 **Test**:
-There is a Quarter 1 and Quarter 3 exams.
-The "Study Guide" with all the questions will be posted online.
+There are Quarter 1 and Quarter 3 exams.
+The exams might draw questions from quizzes, so pay attention to questions you may have missed.
+A study guide may be provided.
+New questions (on familiar material) may be introduced, or a new phrasing of questions  you have seen before.

 **Unit Papers**:
 Every student will write about 5 Unit Papers.
 These Unit Papers help you synthesize your own views after doing the readings and listening to lectures and participating in the discussions.
 This assignment is pass/fail, so follow the instructions closely.
 Be careful to cite your sources correctly.
 I will not tolerate plagiarism — unintentional or intentional.
 If I detect plagiarism, I will contact you.
 The assignment will receive a zero, and disciplinary action may follow.
 The instructions are posted online.